Mononykus: Accepted specimens

-Mononykus is represented by a single holotype specimen, catalog number MPC-D 107/6 (formerly IGM 107/6).
-It was collected in 1987 from the Bügiin Tsav locality of the Nemegt Formation, Gobi Desert.
-This specimen consists of a partial skeleton lacking a tail, and only small fragments of skull bones, including a complete braincase.
-Mononykus was originally named Mononychus in 1993, but later that year, it was renamed because the original name had already been used for a beetle named by Johann Schueppel, a German entomologist.
+Reassigned fossils

 Several other specimens were later misclassified as Mononykus, including specimens with partial tails (initially misinterpreted as being very short, though later specimens showed they were long and thin) and complete skulls showing a distinct, mostly toothless form.
 However, these specimens have since been reclassified in the new genus Shuvuuia.
 Because of this, many reconstructions of Mononykus in art and mounted skeletons in museums are in fact based mainly on Shuvuuia.

 While Mononykus was formally described in the 1990s, it was reported that a specimen possibly belonging to this genus had already been unearthed by the Andrews expedition decades before.
 The specimen had been in the American Museum of Natural History collection, labeled simply as "bird-like dinosaur".
 However, given the reassignment of the other specimens to related genera, and the difference in age (the AMNH specimen is from the older Djadochta Formation), it is unlikely to be Mononykus.